Table of Contents

 Sometimes situations come up where you need to issue a refund to a client.
+It happens!
 This article will walk through how to process a refund for an invoice or a deposit that was paid through Jobber Payments.
 Jobber Payments refunds take approximately 5-10 business days to process and the funds are returned back to the same card that was originally charged.

 Note: Only full payments can be refunded–it is not possible to process a partial refund for Jobber Payments.
 If you do need to refund a client only a portion of what was charged, first refund the full payment, then charge the client again for the partial amount.